 6.8 Temporary exceptions from applying specific hedge accounting requirements 6.8.1

+6.9 Additional temporary exceptions arising from interest rate benchmark reform 6.9.1

 7 EFFECTIVE DATE AND TRANSITION 7.1.1

 7.1 Effective date 7.1.1

 7.2 Transition 7.2.1

 7.3 Withdrawal of other standards 7.3.1

 APPENDICES

 A Defined terms

 B Application guidance

 C Amendments to other SFRS(I)s

 ILLUSTRATIVE EXAMPLES (See separate document)

 IMPLEMENTATION GUIDANCE (See separate document)

 Singapore Financial Reporting Standard (International) 9 Financial Instruments (SFRS(I) 9) is set out in paragraphs 1.1-7.3.2 and Appendices A-C. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the SFRS(I).
 Definitions of other terms are given in the Glossary for Singapore Financial Reporting Standards (International).
-SFRS(I) 9 should be read in the context of its objective, the Preface to Singapore Financial Reporting Standards (International), the Conceptual Framework for Financial Reporting, and the Basis for Conclusions on International Financial Reporting Standards.
+SFRS(I) 9 should be read in the context of its objective, the Preface to Singapore Financial Reporting Standards (International Conceptual Framework for Financial Reporting, and the Basis for Conclusions on International Financial Reporting Standards.
 SFRS(I) 1-8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.